Uber’s trading debut: who was (and wasn’t) at the opening bell – TechCrunch

 The bell ringer

-Austin Geidt, who rang the bell, was employee number four when she started as an intern in 2010. is one of Uber’s earliest employees.
+Austin Geidt, who rang the bell, was employee No. 4 when she started as an intern in 2010, and is one of Uber’s earliest employees.

 Geidt joined Uber in 2010 and has since worked in numerous positions at the company.
 She led Uber’s expansion in hundreds of new cities and dozens of new countries.
 Geidt now heads up strategy for Uber’s Advanced Technologies Group, the unit working on autonomous vehicles.